keegnotrub/obj-ruby/README.md

 ## Credit

-ObjRuby is a fork of [GNUStep's RIGS](https://github.com/gnustep/libs-ruby), which according to it's author/maintainer [Laurent Julliard](https://github.com/ljulliar):
+ObjRuby is a fork of [GNUstep's RIGS](https://github.com/gnustep/libs-ruby), which according to it's author/maintainer [Laurent Julliard](https://github.com/ljulliar):

 >  was built in my spare time when my 3 children are in bed :-)